What if I come from a non-EU country with which the UK has a social security agreement?

-Migrants, who come to the UK from a country with which the UK has a reciprocal social security agreement (sometimes called a Double Contributions Convention or Totalisation Agreement), may not have to pay NIC under the terms of the specific agreement.
+Migrants who are posted to the UK from a country with which the UK has a reciprocal social security agreement (sometimes called a Double Contributions Convention or Totalisation Agreement), may not have to pay NIC under the terms of the specific agreement.
 The countries with which the UK has such agreements are listed on the GOV.UK website.

-You need to consider the terms of the applicable agreement to determine the rules that apply – the applicable agreement is the agreement between the UK and the country to which the employee used to pay contributions (although where three countries are involved the position may be more complex).
+You need to consider the terms of the relevant agreement to determine the rules that apply – the relevant agreement is the agreement between the UK and the country to which the employee used to pay contributions (although where three or more countries are involved the position may be more complex).
 In general, these agreements provide that the migrant has to pay NIC unless:

-- they were employed by their employer in the country from which they came to the UK;
+- they were employed by their employer in the country from which they came to the UK, and

 - they were sent to the UK by that employer to work in the UK for a time expected to last no more than the time specified in the agreement.